Poldark: Ross Poldark

 Ross Poldark is the eponymous protagonist of the series.
-He is a British Army officer who returns to his home in Cornwall from the American War of Independence only to find that Elizabeth Chynoweth, having believed him dead, is about to marry his cousin Francis Poldark.
+He is a British Army officer who returns to his home in Cornwall from the American War of Independence only to find that Elizabeth Chynoweth, having told him she believed him dead, is about to marry his cousin Francis Poldark.
 Ross attempts to restore his own fortunes by reopening one of the family's derelict copper mines.

-After several years, Ross marries Demelza Carne, an urchin he has taken in as a servant.
-Although gradually reconciled to the loss of Elizabeth's love, it takes Ross some time to realise his love for Demelza.
-Over 20 years, they have five children: Julia, Jeremy, Clowance, Isabella-Rose (called Bella), and Henry (called Harry).
+Gradually reconciled to the loss of Elizabeth's love, four years later Ross marries Demelza Carne, an urchin he has taken in as a servant.
+Although he did not marry her for love he falls in love with her six weeks afterwards.
+Despite this it is for some time that Ross has unresolved feelings for Elizabeth.
+A night with Elizabeth after she has become a widow causes Ross to eventually declare that Demelza was not second best and his real love is for her and not Elizabeth.

-In his autobiography, Graham states that Ross's character was, in part, based upon a fighter pilot he met on a train during World War II.
+Over 20 years, Ross and Demelza have five children: Julia, Jeremy, Clowance, Isabella-Rose (called Bella), and Henry (called Harry).

 Demelza Poldark, née Carne

 Taken home from Redruth Fair by Ross, miner's daughter Demelza and her dog Garrick have an unpromising start.
 However, she soon develops into a charming, amusing, lovely young woman, eventually winning Ross's affection.
 Dark and earthy, she is the total opposite of the fragile Elizabeth.
 The two women are wary but polite towards each other.
 Demelza shows courage and fierce loyalty to Ross but is somewhat impulsive, causing trouble for both of them.
 She has six brothers.